 More Resources for Future Virtual Assistants

-If you’re interested in this career and want to learn more, you can start with our quick guide to become a Jack-of-all-trades virtual assistant.
+If you’re interested in this career and want to learn more, you can start with our quick guide to becoming a Jack-of-all-trades virtual assistant.
 If you have some cash to spare to learn new skills, you can check courses on Udemy and Skillshare.

 One of the best job boards to find a VA position comes from Hubstaff Talent, mainly because the company doesn’t charge freelancers a lot of fees and both clients and freelancers use the platform to complete projects.

 WeAreVirtualAssistants is the sister site of Worldwide101 and a useful resource site if you’re serious about a career as a VA.
-Other virtual assistant job boards you can visit are Remotive, Working Nomads, and VA Networking, among others.
+Other virtual assistant job boards you can visit are Remotive, Working Nomads, Virtual Office Temps, and VA Networking, among others.

 Virtual Assistant Jobs Outlook